avishekdas128/offline-chat-app/README.md

 # Offline Chat App

-An android application that showcases offline chat through usage of RoomDB along with Jetpack Compose UI.
+An Android application that showcases offline chat through the usage of RoomDB along with Jetpack Compose UI.

 ## Features

-The android app lets you:
+The Android app lets you:
-- Users Authentication - Register & Login using username and password.
+- User Authentication - Register & Login using username and password.
-- Chat History, where you can see all your conversation with other registered users.
+- Chat History, where you can see all your conversations with other registered users.
-- Messaging, where you can chat the other registered user along with media (video & image) support.
+- Messaging, where you can chat with the other registered users along with media (video & image) support.
-- Echo Last Message, where the last message sent by the user will be echoed from the reciepients end.
+- Echo Last Message, where the last message sent by the user will be echoed from the recipient end.
 - Offline Support

 ## Screenshots